Convergence, Volunteer Opportunities

-In the past three years, the main activity of Convergence has been an interdisciplinary course hosted at the Faculty of Fine Arts of Concordia University and a series of talks called the Convergence Sci-Art Art-Sci Conferences.
+In the past five years, the main activity of Convergence has been an interdisciplinary course hosted at the Faculty of Fine Arts of Concordia University and a series of talks called the Convergence Sci-Art Art-Sci Conferences.

-This season 2019-2020, Convergence, Perceptions of Neuroscience, is looking for volunteers to fill several positions in work related to our operations.
+The Convergence Initiative is looking for volunteers to fill several positions in work related to our operations.

 Are you interested in the intersection of the Sciences and the Arts?
 Would you like to help to develop new ways to communicate science to the public?

 We are looking for highly motivated people that can sustain collaborative work but also have strong personal initiative and creativity.
 Creative people with good skills in social media, communications, logistics, and interpersonal relations.
 Problems solvers and social butterflies.
 Extroverts and Introverts are welcome, the highest value for us is your commitment to get the work done and enjoy the ride in the doing.

 The Four Areas where you can help

 - Social media scheduling and publication (Twitter, Facebook, Instagram).

 - Writing articles for the Convergence Blog (English and French).

 - Internal Media (photography, filming, edition, and posting of events on our official outlets).